mainprince/creator-docs/content/en-us/platform.md

     ]
   },
   {
-    title: "Large, multiplayer experiences on any device",
-    description: "Experiences are the 3D worlds you create, including games, communication or learning environments, visual showcases, concerts, real life simulations, and more.",
+    title: "Large, multiplayer experiences on any device","    description: "Experiences are the 3D worlds you create, including games, communication or learning environments, visual showcases, concerts, real life simulations, and more.",
     buttons: [
       { text: "Get started", href: "./experiences" }, { text: "Engine API", href: "./reference/engine/" }
     ],
     content: [
       {
-        title: "Simulated by default",
-        description: "Construct 3D worlds that closely simulate real life with out-of-the-box objects and services.
+        title: "Simulated by default","        description: "Construct 3D worlds that closely simulate real life with out-of-the-box objects and services.
 The Roblox engine provides default behavior and logic that do the heavy lifting.",
         image: "./assets/landing/engine-simulation.gif"
       },
       {
-        title: "Infinitely customizable",
-        description: "Almost everything in Roblox is customizable and dynamic, letting you override default properties in the engine at build time or with scripts at runtime.",
+        title: "Infinitely customizable","        description: "Almost everything in Roblox is customizable and dynamic, letting you override default properties in the engine at build time or with scripts at runtime.",
         image: "/assets/landing/scripting-animation.gif"
       },
       {
-        title: "Intelligent client streaming",
-        description: "The Roblox engine adjusts how it delivers your experiences to clients based on available resources, so anything you create runs on all devices automatically.",
+        title: "Intelligent client streaming","        description: "The Roblox engine adjusts how it delivers your experiences to clients based on available resources, so anything you create runs on all devices automatically.",
         image: "./assets/scripting/client-server/Remote-Flow-Server-All-Clients.png"
       },
     ]